-The Central Bank is authorised to accept deposits from participants in Central Bank payment systems, credit undertakings other than those listed in Paragraph 1, credit funds, securities undertakings, mutual fund management companies, and securities depositories.
+The Central Bank is authorised to accept deposits from participants in Central Bank payment systems, credit institutions other than those listed in Paragraph 1, credit funds, securities undertakings, mutual fund management companies, and securities depositories.

-The Central Bank shall set detailed rules on its activities according to this Article, including which undertakings specified in Paragraph 2 are authorised to hold deposits with the Bank.
+The Central Bank shall set more detailed rules1) on its activities according to this Article, including which undertakings specified in Paragraph 2 are authorised to hold deposits with the Bank.